CTU-IIG/demos-sched/README.md

     - `cmd` is a string with a command to be executed (passed to `/bin/sh -c`).
     - `budget` specifies process budget in milliseconds.
-    - `jitter` (optional, default: 0) specifies jitter in milliseconds that is applied to the budget whenever the process is scheduled.
+    - `jitter` (optional, default: 0) specifies jitter in milliseconds that is applied to the budget whenever the budget is replenished.
     - `init` (optional, default: false) is a boolean specifying if process should be allowed to initialize before scheduler starts.
 - `windows` is an array of window definitions.